 Premeditated double teams can also be worked into a team’s game plan if the opposing team has a truly dominant player with a tendency to score tons of points each game.
 A smart coach will likely instruct his two best defenders to swarm that player at certain spots on the court.
 Double teaming the opposition’s best player gives the defense an edge as the game progresses, since the player is less likely to turn in a dominant performance when being harrassed constantly by two defenders, although completely ignoring the other players is irresponsible and help defense will be needed.

-Double teams work best when one defender focuses on putting their hands up and altering the offensive player's shot, while the other defender attempts to poke the ball loose.
+Double teams work best when one defender focuses on putting their hands up and altering the offensive player’s shot, while the other defender attempts to poke the ball loose.
 Often teams, a double team will cause offensive players to pick up their dribble.
-Once this happens, the ball is there for taking, either by knocking it out of the opposition's hands or stealing an ill-advised pass.
+Once this happens, the ball is there for the taking, either by knocking it out of the opposition’s hands or stealing an ill-advised pass.

 It is important to stand with your hands straight up and attempt to not contact the player as much as possible, since it is hard for referees to not call fouls when a player is in such a congested position.

 The one true drawback of the double team in basketball is that it tends to leave an offensive player open.
 In order to have two defenders guarding a singular player, one of the defenders has to briefly leave the player they were assigned to guard.
 If the offense recognizes this in a timely fashion, the open player can either call for a pass and take an open shot, or cut towards the basket for an easy layup.
-While it is difficult to pass the ball accurately out of double team, doing so all but guarantees a high-percentage shot (shot that is open or near the hoop) that will result in points being scored by the offense.
+While it is difficult to pass the ball accurately out of a double team, doing so all but guarantees a high-percentage shot (shot that is open or near the hoop) that will result in points being scored by the offense.